flashbots/suave-specs/specs/rigil/README.md

 1. **Developers** - create smart contracts on SUAVE Chain that define rules for SUAPPs like orderflow auctions, block building, and intent executors.
 2. **Transaction Originators** - leverage unique applications on SUAVE, e.g. to send private transactions or execute your intents.
 3. **Proposers** - outsource block building to SUAVE.
-Initially, this is focused only on Ethereum.
+Initially, SUAVE is focused only on Ethereum.
 4. **Block Builders** - can be implemented as smart contracts inside Suave.
-In the Rigil Tesnet, Suave has the capability to submit bundles to several external builders to help transaction inclusion during early stages of development.
+In the Rigil Tesnet, Suave has the capability to submit bundles to external builders to help transaction inclusion during early stages of development.
 5. **Auction Protocols** - can program their auctions as a smart contract.

 ## Rigil Design Goals

-1. **Permissionless** - Allow anyone to deploy SUAVE smart contracts.
+1. **Permissionless** - Allow anyone to deploy smart contracts on SUAVE .
 2. **Easy to use** - Create an environment that is as easy to use and test as possible, enabling rapid prototyping.
 3. **SGX UX Closeness** - Get as close to SGX user experience as possible and minimize breaking changes down the road.

 ## Design Decisions